quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part88_Observations_an.md

 :p What are Predictive State Representations (PSRs)?
 ??x
 Predictive State Representations (PSRs) offer an alternative approach to handling partial observability compared to POMDPs.
-While POMDPs focus on latent states \( X_t \), PSRs emphasize predictions about the environment's behavior and use these predictions to update their state representation.
+While POMDPs focus on latent states $X_t$, PSRs emphasize predictions about the environment's behavior and use these predictions to update their state representation.

 In essence, PSRs aim to represent the state in a way that captures the predictive information relevant for decision-making, rather than relying directly on unobservable latent states.
 This can lead to more efficient and interpretable representations of the state.

 :p How do belief states differ from belief states in POMDPs?
 ??x
-Belief states in POMDPs represent the probability distribution over possible latent states given the history \( H_t \), while belief states in PSRs are not directly tied to unobservable latent states.
+Belief states in POMDPs represent the probability distribution over possible latent states given the history $H_t$, while belief states in PSRs are not directly tied to unobservable latent states.
 Instead, they capture predictive information that is relevant for making decisions and predicting future observations.

 The core difference lies in the focus: POMDPs ground their state updates on hidden states, whereas PSRs focus on predictions about how actions affect observable outcomes. x??